Blockchain Insurance- Streamlining Insurance Process

 Along with streamlining the insurance process, blockchain technology can also help the insurance industry resolve other challenges.
 Let’s take a look at how it does so.

 How can blockchain technology resolve the current challenges faced by the insurance industry?

 There are many challenges which the insurance industry faces today, such as:

 - Paper-based contracts

-No doubt that insurance companies have started to adopt digital technology for registering a policy and processing the claims, but many companies still maintain paper contracts for managing the policy.
+Undoubtedly, insurance companies have begun to adopt digital technology to register a policy and process the claims, but many companies still maintain paper contracts to manage the policy.
 Paper-based contracts are prone to errors and require human intervention.